rojo2530/nodeapi/readme.md

     "error": "Anuncio validation failed: venta: Path `venta` is required., precio: Path `precio` (0) is less than minimum allowed value (1)."
 }
 ```
+Upload File, upload image to folder public/images, too add task to rabbitmq for creating thumbnail.
+Thumnails saves in public/images too.

 ## Views

 The other part of the app is the front of the ads view.
 Filters are the same as in the api and are made using query parameters.
+For views you have to login , credentials save in sessión (with MongoDB) , credentials are:

+user: admin@example.com
+password: 1234

 The only difference is the route, which in the case of the view would be: